eamsdev/MiniBlog/src/assets/posts/6_20230503_OAuth_DotNet_React.md

 ![Login Screen](/post-img/oauth-react-dotnet-0.webp)

-After clicking the sign-in button, you will be redirect to Github sign-in and authorization page.
+After clicking the sign-in button, you will be redirected to Github sign-in and authorization page.

 ![Github Authorization](/post-img/oauth-react-dotnet-1.webp)

-After which you will be redirected back to the home page without login name and your account id displayed.
+After which you will be redirected back to the home page with your login name and account Id displayed.

 ![Displaying username](/post-img/oauth-react-dotnet-2.webp)